jonathanrevell/sticky-header/README.md

 If no StickyHeaderStack is specified, StickyHeaders will stack in the default stack.
 In most cases you should only need one Stack and will not need to create or specify another.

 ## Known Issues / Limitations
-The behavior of the StickyPushable is a little quirky right now and is still being worked on.
+1. The behavior of the StickyPushable is a little quirky right now and is still being worked on.
+2. Headers don't stack in the order they are encountered, but are stacked in the order they are added.
+This will need to be fixed.

 ## To Do
 1. Allow sticky headers to stick and stack to any side of the screen to allow for sticky sidebars and footers.